Key Takeaways

 - Train your team: Security is a people thing as much as it is a tech thing.
 Research has shown that 88% of cybersecurity breaches are caused by human error.
 So, remember to schedule regular training sessions to cover things like spotting phishing emails and scam calls, data handling best practices and how to report potential breaches.

 - Monitor and audit everything: Sometimes, you don’t catch things until after the fact.
-That’s why your systems should log:
+That’s why your systems should log Real-time monitoring:

 - Who accessed which systems